The Imperial Golden Age

 "The world speaks in unison like a chorus, and so well does it harmonize under its chorus master it joins it in praying for this empire to last for all time."

 "It is you that have best proved the general assertion that Earth is mother of all and common fatherland.
-Now indeded it is possible for anyone, hellene or non-hellene, to go anywhere he wants with or without his property as if he wewre passing from homeland to homeland.
+Now indeed it is possible for anyone, hellene or non-hellene, to go anywhere he wants with or without his property as if he were passing from homeland to homeland.
 Homer said Earth common to all, and you've made it come true."

 Before the rule of Zeus, as the poets say, everything was in faction, uproar, chaos.
 But when Zeus came to rule everything was put in order.
 So too, in light of the situation before you and under you, one may suppose that before your Empire everything was in faction, topsy turvy and completely disorganized.
 But when you took charge faction and confusion ceased, and Universal Order shone like a glorious light on the public affairs of mankind."

 Of course the Imperial Golden Age didn't last.
-In less than a hundred years, the empire was beset by the third century crisis.
+Marcus Aurelius, the successor of Pius, faced serious crises and they were a mere foretaste of third century catastrophes.
 But the reign of Pius must rank as one of the great ages of mankind.
-Two thousand years later, Gibbon wrote that "If a man were called upon to name that period of history during which the condition of the human race was most prosperous and happy he would, without hesitation, name that which elsapsed from the death of Domitian to the accession of Commodus.
+Two thousand years later, Gibbon wrote that "If a man were called upon to name that period of history during which the condition of the human race was most prosperous and happy he would, without hesitation, name that which elapsed from the death of Domitian to the accession of Commodus.
 The vast extent of the Roman Empire was governed by absolute power, under the guidance of virtue and wisdom."
 Pius exemplified that Golden Age.

 Post a Comment